-The Waikato Trades Academy (WTA) is funded by the New Zealand Government to provide secondary students the opportunity to study at both school and Wintec.
-WTA gives students a head start; gaining specific and practical experience and skills in an industry based setting, and the opportunity to move directly into a job or apprenticeship, or further study, on completion of secondary school.
+The Waikato Trades Academy (WTA) is funded by the New Zealand Government to provide secondary students with the opportunity to study at both school and Wintec.
+WTA gives students a head start; gaining specific and practical experience and skills in an industry-based setting, and the opportunity to move directly into a job, apprenticeship, or further study, on completion of secondary school.

 How WTA works

 Year 11 or 12

 You can start studying at the WTA.
 You will choose one of the available vocational pathways from our vocational pathways wheel.

 In year one, we will provide you with a broad introduction to your chosen vocational pathway.
 You will attend Wintec between 30-33 days during the year (depending on your programme choice).
 While studying at the WTA you can achieve credits towards NCEA Level 2.